List of awards and nominations received by Busta Rhymes: International Dance Music Awards

 The Winter Music Conference was established in 1985.
 It is a part of the Winter Music Conference, a weeklong electronic music event held annually.
 Busta Rhymes received one award out of one nomination.

 Soul Train Music Awards

 Busta Rhymes has won a Soul Train Music Award and has been nominated for two Soul Train Music Awards during his solo career.

 American Music Awards

 Busta Rhymes has been nominated for one American Music Award during his solo career.

 The Source Awards

 Busta Rhymes has won a Source Award during his solo career.

 Grammy Award

 Busta Rhymes has been nominated for 12 Grammy Awards during his solo career.

 MTV Video Music Award

-Busta Rhymes has been nominated for 16 MTV Video Music Awards during his solo career.
+Busta Rhymes has been nominated for 16 MTV Video Music Awards during his solo career and was the recipient of the Rock the Bells Visionary Award in 2025.

 Myx Music Award

 The Myx Music Awards is an annual awards ceremony presented by the Philippine music video channel myx.
 Busta Rhymes received one nomination and won one.